MightyKnight/ShieldDisruptor/README.md

 This is a port of the original ShieldDisruptor by [HeyZeer0](https://github.com/HeyZeer0) to newer Minecraft versions, as the original is abandoned.
 I'll try to maintain this as best as possible.

 **Current Differences:**
-- Updated to 1.16.5 - 1.20.4.
+- Updated to 1.16.5 - 1.20.5.
 All in a single jar file!
 - Superior support for **modded** shields, compatibility with FabricShieldLib shields
-- Ability to specify **item tags** to hide, for example "#minecraft:banners"
+- Ability to specify **item tags** to hide, for example `#minecraft:banners`
 - Option to also hide shields if held in the main hand
 - Added German translation
 - Added Config screen title and some tooltips